ToshY/BunnyNet-PHP/docs/base-api.md

 !!! note

     - This endpoint corresponds to toggling the **Token IP Validation** switch in the **Token Authentication > Security** section of your pull zone.

+!!! warning

+    - This endpoint is currently not documented in the API specifications.

 #### [Get Origin Shield Queue Statistics](https://docs.bunny.net/reference/pullzonepublic_originshieldconcurrencystatistics)